 Toyota Prius Oil Drain Plug

-Step By Step: Draining and Replacing the Oil In Your Toyota Prius
+Step-By-Step: How to Drain and Replace the Oil in Your Toyota Prius

 Step 9: Take a quart of oil, open it, dip a finger into the clean oil and then lubricate the seal on your new oil filter.